azeinali22/ADP/README.md

-The HTML page is reated for training only
+The HTML page is created for training only